 My Family’s Assets

 - My 401(k) – My 401(k) has some terrible investment options that have ridiculous fees, but since I am getting a match at work I fund it to a little bit above the match.
-This was down hard this month.
+This has been hurt the most, probably because it is completely correlated with the market and is my largest non-real estate holding.
+Despite a 18 months of contributions my balance is back to 2020 levels!
+I don’t mind this one as much since I can’t touch it for 19 more years at a minimum.

 - My Traditional IRA – Just some companies that have caught my attention at some point or another.